 Each character in Rhunec is described by six attributes.
 These attributes govern how successful the character is at different actions.
-When first creating a player character, 3d6 are rolled and the sum becomes a value that can be assigned to each attribute.
-After six numbers are rolled, the lowest value may be re-rolled and the higher result is used.
+When first creating a player character, 3d6 are rolled, the lowest rerolled, and the highest sum becomes a value that can be assigned to each attribute.
+After six numbers are rolled, the lowest value may be re-rolled and the higher result used.

 StregnthStrength is the physical power of a character or creature.
 The attribute governs the skills Athletics, Brute Force, and Endurance.
 Strength also governs the Knowledge of Martial Arts.
 Strength checks are made when using a weapon that has the Type of Blade, Blunt, Fists, Special, or Polearms.
 Strength checks can also be made if a Strength Skill does not cover the action a character wishes to make.